-So when we started schooling, I knew that there would be many, many opportunities to follow the curriculum with us, however, there are still some subjects that are just a bit out of reach for him and he’d rather do something else.
-Like, pester his big brother…
+When we started homeschooling, I knew that there would be many opportunities for him to follow along in the curriculum with us, however, there are still some subjects that are just a bit out of reach for him.
+While we work on those subjects he’d rather do something else, like pester his big brother…

-But I’ve come up with some fun activities that I can pull out during those times in the day that will keep him busy and maybe if you are in the same boat as I am, you might find some inspiration here on how to keep your own little ones occupied during school.
-Even if you don’t homeschool you may be able to utilize some of these fun activities with your littles during the day.
+So I’ve come up with some fun activities that I can pull out during those times of the day that will help keep him busy.
+If you are in the same boat as I am, maybe you will find some inspiration here on how to keep your own little ones occupied during school.
+Even if you don’t homeschool, you may be able to utilize some of these fun activities with your littles during the day.

 Matching the Alphabet